 So, I guess it makes sense that something clicks when I hear stuff like “embrace the path you were born on” and “you are already whole.”
 If someone else finds wisdom in this, maybe I’m not wrong!
-But I’m having trouble finding the intersection of who I am, and what people value.
+Next, I’ll have to find the intersection of who I am, and what people value.

-You read a lot of self-help stuff that tells you that you can be who you are in this world, and get paid for it.
-That’s the dream, right?
-I choose to believe it.
 If I’m honest with myself, I think I would be almost perfectly happy dancing around all day, taking photographs, doing yoga, faking spanish accents and playing with puppies–the only thing missing would be my contribution.
-I’m almost over caring what other people think about my career, though.
-No one is going to give me a gold star.
+But no one is going to give me a gold star.
 A couple years ago, that would have made me cry, but I think I’m okay with it now.
-Although I’m not terribly frightened of living a homeless life, it’s not ideal, so I’ve got to support myself if I want to be part of this system; however, the skills I want to get paid for aren’t up to market needs.
+Although I’m not terribly frightened of living a “homeless” life, it’s truly not ideal, so I’ve got to support myself if I want to be part of this system; however, the skills I want to get paid for aren’t up to market needs.
 If you’re in my position, learning of some sort (taking value) is probably in your future, which means you’ll have to compromise (provide non-ideal value) for a while.

 I’m not talking about selling your soul.
 I’m talking about finding a way to satisfy your survival needs while you get busy remembering the path you were born onto, embracing it, and allowing yourself to expand until people will pay to learn or buy from you.
 Or not.
 If no one ever pays you, it’s still better than any alternative; there is no substitute for authenticity.